-OPTIONAL DOMAIN A: Linking to Supportive Resources All entities will have independent reporting access for various data elements to meet individual metric outcomes, state requirements or other information needed for reporting.
-Triming S. OPTIONA RVCOG AAA Currently participates in the Unite Us platform and may send or receive referrals from AllCare CCO and community partners.
+OPTIONAL DOMAIN A: Linking to Supportive Resources All entities will have independent reporting access for various data elements to meet individual metric outcomes, state requirements or other information needed for the reporting.
+The reporting.
+The resporting.
+So OPTION RVCOG AAA currently participates in the Unite Us platform and may send or receive referrals from AllCare CCO and community partners.
 APD/AAA.
 The HIE can also provide additional information regarding members care team.
-AllCare CCO will review with the APD/AAA team our unique and varied utilization of community-based tools, like the HIE and PointClickCare, to increase collaboration and share workflows that improve quality of care.
-CCO continues sorate with care teams and nity partners in enting a CIE is) platform for equalization.
-Sed-loop system will be OPTIONAL DOMAIN A: Linking to Supportive Resources Goals
+AllCare CCO will review with the APD/AAA team our unique and varied utilization of community-based tools, like the HIE and PointClickCare, to increase collaboration and share workflows that improve quality of care CCO continues borate with care teams and nity partners in enting a CIE Js) platform for e utilization. sed-loop system will be OPTIONAL DOMAIN A: Linking to Supportive Resources Goals

-Doc ID: 2025030312855692
+Doc ID: 2025030313865698